 4. Disaster Recovery

 Part of demonstrating your company’s security involves providing evidence that you’ve planned for the worst.
 Whether you experience a natural disaster or a cyberattack, you need to show that there’s a realistic process in place to resume business quickly, and without major losses to revenue or operations.
+And these losses are only estimated to increase.
+Consider that in Q3 of 2022 alone, we saw a 70% increase in records breached worldwide — a total of 108.9 million accounts breached.

 Creating a disaster recovery plan begins with a thorough risk assessment so that your organization can identify vulnerabilities to your IT infrastructure.
-It should include a statement of the main goals of the plan, contact information for key personnel, a description of emergency response actions after a disaster, a list of license keys and software that will be used to restore operations, a testing plan, alternate facilities and/or remote work planning.
+It should include a statement of the main goals of the plan, contact information for key personnel, a description of emergency response actions after a disaster, a list of license keys and software that will be used to restore operations, a testing plan, alternate facilities and/or remote work planning

 5. Third-Party Security Management